flatiron/blacksmith/topics/how-do-i-create-a-https-server/article.md

       res.end("hello world\n");
     }).listen(8000);

+NODE PRO TIP: Note `fs.readFileSync` - unlike `fs.readFile`, `fs.readFileSync` will block the entire process until it completes.
+In situations like this - loading vital configuration data - the `sync` functions are okay.
+In a busy server, however, using a synchronous function during a request will force the server to deal with the requests one by one!

-Now you should be able to get the file with curl:
+Now that your server is set up and started, you should be able to get the file with curl:

     curl -k https://localhost:8000